feathersui/feathersui-website/docs/as3-starling/auto-complete.md

 ## Skinning an `AutoComplete`

 As mentioned above, `AutoComplete` is a subclass of `TextInput`.
-For more detailed information about skins and font styles available to `AutoComplete`, see [How to use the Feathers `TextInput` component](./text-input.md).
+For more detailed information about skins and font styles available to `AutoComplete`, see [How to use the `TextInput` component](./text-input.md).
 All styling properties are inherited by the `AutoComplete` class.

 ### Skinning the pop-up list

 This section only explains how to access the pop-up list sub-component.
-Please read [How to use the Feathers `List` component](./list.md) for full details about the skinning properties that are available on `List` components.
+Please read [How to use the `List` component](./list.md) for full details about the skinning properties that are available on `List` components.

 #### With a Theme